Fishing in Kona, HI

-Get “Hooked Up” charter fishing in Kona Hawaii.
-We offer 1/2, 3/4, full day and last minute deep sea fishing charters.
-We fillet the fish for you to enjoy at no extra cost.
+Get “Hooked Up” fishing in Kona Hawaii.
+We offer 1/2, 3/4, full day and last minute deep sea fishing charter trips.
 We have great rates and a proven catch record and you can see this in our daily fish report.
-Captain Chuck owns and operates, the very large, clean and comfortable 40′ Hooked Up.
+We specialize in trolling for blue marlin, spearfish, mahi mahi, ono and tuna year round in Kona.
+Captain Chuck Wigzell and son Zac own and operate the very large, clean and comfortable 40′ Hooked Up.
+Chuck has 28 years of experience fishing in Kona Hawaii and Zac grew up with his dad fishing the boat.
+Take the time to check out the website, there is a lot of useful information about fishing in Kona Hawaii.
+To book a fishing trip please call, text or email Captain Chuck.

-At the end of the day, we’ll FILLET the fish you catch for no charge, and you can take it back to your condo to grill.
-Or you can get it cooked at our family owned restaurant in downtown Kona, Pancho and Lefty’s.
-It doesn’t get any better than that.
+At the end of the day, we’ll FILLET the fish you catch for no charge.
+You can take the fish back to your vacation rental to enjoy.
+Or if you have no place to cook your fish our family restaurant Pancho and Lefty’s Cantina & Restaurante will cook your catch in downtown Kona.
+It doesn’t get any fresher or better than that.
+Check out our fish filleting policy here.

-Hooked Up is professionally maintained by Captain Chuck and Shawn.
-When they are not deep sea charter fishing in Kona Hawaii you will find them at Honokohua harbor working and maintaining the Hooked Up.
-They make sure all the tackle and the boat is in order so you will have a great fishing trip off the Kona coast.
+Captain and crew professionally maintain the 40′ Hooked Up.
+When they are not providing deep sea charter fishing service in Kona Hawaii you will find them at Honokohua harbor maintaining the boat.
+They make sure all the tackle and the boat is in order so you will have a great fishing experience off the Kona coast.
+The large blue marlin that frequent the Kona coast will find any weakness in your tackle.
+If one is not prepared and take shortcuts you will lose your fish of a life time.
+Hooked up is prepared and ready for that opportunity to catch a blue marlin over 1000 pounds.
 We pride ourselves on having the best charter fishing equipment available.
 We offer light, medium and heavy fishing tackle.

 Call/Text (808) 960-5877 today to book your trip!
 Or click on the email tab on the top of the pages.